akash-network/console/README.md

 - **base** - Tables which are cosmos generic and are used for every chains
 - **akash** - Tables which are akash specific (they are not created when initializing a database for another chain)
 - **user** - Tables which are user specific.
-Contains tables for user settings, templates and alerts (BlockSpy specific)
+Contains tables for user settings and templates

 ## Block
 |Column|Type|Note|